Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Study Design and Methodology

 \item \textbf{Level of difficulty:} We assigned difficulty levels (easy, medium, hard) based on our prior experience with dashboard onboarding and the complexity of the interactions required to solve the task, also informed by the formative study results. \end{itemize}

-For instance, an easy look-up task involving only a single view could be \textit{How do I figure out the scaling of the x-axis of the bar chart?}.
-Meanwhile, a difficult task involving multiple views could be \textit{How can I figure out the revenue goal for Australia in the Services subcategory for the Proposal stage?}.
-We designed ten such tasks based on our own onboarding experience and in discussion with the formative study participant A1.
-Figure~\ref{fig:study-results} shows the task types and their difficulty levels.
-The task questions are provided in the supplementary material.
+For instance, an easy look-up task involving only a single view (Figure \ref{fig:ui-side-by-side}) could be \textit{How do I figure out the scaling of the x-axis of the bar chart?} Meanwhile, a difficult task involving multiple views could be \textit{How can I figure out the revenue goal for Australia in the Services subcategory for the Proposal stage?} We designed ten such tasks based on our own onboarding experience and in discussion with the formative study participant A1.
+Figure~\ref{fig:study-results} shows the tasks, their types, and their difficulty levels.